CarliJoy/django-pint/README.md

 	<Quantity(1200, 'kilogram')>
 	>> bale.weight.to('pound')
 	<Quantity(2645.55, 'pound')>

+If your base unit is atomic (i.e. can be represented by an integer), you may also use `IntegerQuantityField` and `BigIntegerQuantityField`.

 You can also pass Quantity objects to be stored in models.
 These are automatically converted to the units defined for the field ( but can be converted to something else when retrieved of course ).